logo

 Weight Management

-It is not a secret that powerlifters typically are a bit bigger and heavier than your average human being, holding a good amount of muscle mass and body fat.
+It is not a secret that powerlifters typically are a bit bigger and heavier than your average human being, holding a good amount of both muscle mass and body fat, resulting in a look that sometimes you may not even bay able to tell if they workout or not.
 That being said, the high weight can take a serious toll on the heart, which is not good at all and could literally be the death of you.
 Cardiovascular workouts are effective for burning calories and supporting weight management so you do not have that extra strain on the heart.
 Not only is it beneficial for heart health amongst powerlifters, but it is also crucial for maintaining an appropriate body weight is crucial for powerlifters, as it ensures they compete in the right weight class without compromising strength.

 Heart Health